radema/pact-ai/docs/ROADMAP.md

 [x] Add 'req' as a valid target to 'pact seal'

-[ ] Implement `pact edit agents`-like feature set to enable read, creation, editing, and deletion of the agents configuration.
+[ ] Implement `pact agents`-like feature set to enable read of the agents configuration.

 [x] Implement pact checkout `<bolt-name>` (Context switching).